The "Nambu Magariya" is a unique residence of the Nanbu clan, which was well aware of the importance of horses [Iwate Prefecture]

 Google Map

-The Yanagihara family residence in Shizukuishi-cho was relocated.
-Image provided by: Morioka Handmade Village
+The Yanagihara family residence, which was located in Shizukuishi-cho, was relocated here.
+Image courtesy of Morioka Handicraft Village

-The Yanagihara family residence in Shizukuishi-cho was relocated.
-Image provided by: Morioka Handmade Village
+The Yanagihara family residence, which was located in Shizukuishi-cho, was relocated here.
+Image courtesy of Morioka Handicraft Village

-``Nanbu Magari-ya'' was built in the late Edo period, and has been relocated and preserved in its original form, including the stables and dirt floor.
+The Nanbu Magariya was built in the late Edo period, and has been relocated and preserved in almost its original form, including the stables and dirt floor

 Morioka Handmade Village <Information>